mongoose-os-libs/ili9341-spi/ACKNOWLEDGEMENTS.md

 *   The open truetype fonts in `include/fonts/*.h` and its associated `gfxfont.h` header file.

+You will find these in [third_party/adafruit/](third_party/adafruit/).

 Adafruit licensed their code under the [BSD 2-clause license](https://github.com/adafruit/Adafruit-GFX-Library/blob/master/license.txt).

 ## L. Vandevenne / S. Middleditch

-There is a `PNG` to `DIF` converter utility in the `contrib/` directory, written by Lode Vandevenne, extended by Sean Middleditch:
+There is a `PNG` to `DIF` converter utility in the `contrib/` directory, using the uPNG library written by Lode Vandevenne, extended by Sean Middleditch:

 *   Copyright (c) 2005-2010 Lode Vandevenne
 *   Copyright (c) 2010 Sean Middleditch

+You will find these in [third_party/upng/](third_party/upng/).